 - More Indonesian alumni view their scholarship experience and Australia and Australians in general in a positive light.

 On-award enrichment opportunities are offered through six streams as follows:

-Aimed to get awardees out into society to meet with Australians and to make valuable connections.
+Aimed to get scholars out into society to meet with Australians and to make valuable connections.
 This stream consists of two activities:

-KAJIAN is designed to showcase AAI Doctoral student’s ideas and findings and to build connections between Indonesian research students in Australia and the Australian research community.
+KAJIAN is designed to showcase AAI Doctoral scholar’s ideas and findings and to build connections between Indonesian research scholars in Australia and the Australian research community.
 The audience of interested individuals in the seminar include academic, public, private and non-government sector representatives, as well as fellow research students.
-KAJIAN offers an opportunity for AAI Doctoral students to make valuable connections with their research peers at the early and mid-point and final stages of their Doctorate.
+KAJIAN offers an opportunity for AAI Doctoral scholars to make valuable connections with their research peers at the early, mid-point and final stages of their Doctorate.